benschneider/quantum_algorithm_simulator/README.md

 ### Key Features and Capabilities

-The `qcsim` simulator supports a rich set of features designed for flexibility and ease of use:
+The `quantsim` simulator supports a rich set of features designed for flexibility and ease of use:

 *   **User-Defined Gates:** Users can define their own custom 1-qubit and 2-qubit gates by providing a unitary matrix, extending the simulator's built-in gate set.
 *   **State Persistence via JSON:** Circuits can be saved, loaded, and shared easily through a built-in JSON editor, which allows for direct viewing and modification of the circuit's data structure.